troglobit/finit/docs/config.md

   For a detailed description of conditions, and how to debug them, see the [Finit Conditions](conditions.md) document.

+  The name of a service, shown by the `initctl` tool, defaults to the basename of the service executable.
+It can be changed with the optional `name` argument:

+        name:<service-name>

 * `inetd service/proto[@iflist] <wait|nowait> [LVLS] /path/to/daemon args`
   Launch a daemon when a client initiates a connection on an Internet port.
 Available services are listed in the UNIX `/etc/services` file.